Master Keyword List

 The Keyword filter is especially useful after running a Lateral Brainstormer query.

-This lets you study and analyze only the newly brainstormed words, even though they have the same Seed Word.
+This lets you study and evaluate only the newly brainstormed words, even though they have the same Seed Word.

-For example, for the Seed Word "anguilla," use the excludes function to hide all the keywords that have "anguilla" in them (all the words that a Vertical brainstorm returned).
+For example, for the Seed Word "anguilla," use the excludes function to hide all the keywords that have "anguilla" in them (all the Vertical keywords).

 "Contains" and "excludes" work with single words, or multiple words.
 If you enter two or more words, the filter will find and display (or hide) all keywords that contain both filter words, including those with a third word between the filter words.